Time may be money, but so is morale

 You state your case, attempt to come at it from every other angle you can think of, and eventually give in.
 If you’re like me, you say to yourself “well, it’s their dime, and I’m getting paid by the hour.”

-I like to think of myself as a (very) amateur economist1, so this is usually an attitude that would sooth my troubled soul.
+I like to think of myself as a (very) amateur economist, so this is usually an attitude that would sooth my troubled soul.
 Who cares if the client wants me to jump through a few flaming hoops for a couple of hours, as long as their paying?

 But that attitude ignores morale – and morale is super expensive.
 Fact is, you wouldn’t jump through flaming hoops for $X/hr, or even $100X/hr.
 There are an almost infinite number of ways that you can make money, and probably a lot more money than you make right now.
 But you didn’t choose to go into air traffic controlling, because you love to code (and you probably hate crashing planes).